DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-header-row.md

 # TableHeaderRow Plugin Reference

 A plugin that renders a simple table header that shows column titles.
-A column title is provided via the `title` field in a column definition.
+A column title is specified by the `title` field in a column definition.
 See the extended data structure for a [Column](#column).

 Optionally, the plugin allows an end-user to manage a column sorting and grouping state.